 The amazing Rainbow Starfrontlet at the Utuana Reserve in Southern Ecuador by Dubi Shapiro.

-Horned Screamer, Torrent Duck, Chilean Flamingo, Peruvian Pelican, Magnificent Frigatebird, Blue-footed Booby, Swallow-tailed Kite, Black-and-white Hawk Eagle, Snail Kite, Rufous-necked Wood Rail, Andean Lapwing, Andean Gull, White-throated Quail Dove, West Peruvian Dove, Golden-headed Quetzal, Amazilia Hummingbird, Gould’s Jewelfront, Shining Sunbeam, Collared Inca, Glowing Puffleg, White-booted Racket-tail, Long-tailed Sylph, Black-eared and Purple-crowned Fairies, Andean (Highland), Broad-billed, Rufous and Whopping Motmots, Gilded and Red-headed Barbets, Chestnut-tipped and Golden-collared Toucanets, Chestnut-eared and Pale-mandibled Aracaris, Grey-breasted Mountain Toucan, Channel-billed (Yellow-ridged) and Yellow-throated Toucans, Crimson-mantled Woodpecker, foliage-gleaners, spinetails, woodcreepers, antwrens, antshrikes, antbirds, Chestnut-crowned, Rufous, Slaty-crowned, Tawny, Thrush-like and Undulated Antpittas, tapaculos including Ocellated, elaenias, tyrannulets, flycatchers, Barred and Green-and-black Fruiteaters, Andean Cock-of-the-rock, Golden-winged and White-bearded Manakins, Wing-barred Piprites, Slaty-capped Shrike Vireo, Musician and Song Wrens, wintering New World warblers, mountain and numerous other tanagers including Flame-faced, Golden-crowned, Golden-eared, Orange-eared, Paradise and Silver-throated, flowerpiercers, brush finches, euphonias, Scrub Blackbird and Peruvian Meadowlark.
-Also a chance of Grey-breasted, Rufous-sided, Uniform and White-throated Crakes, Blackish Rail, Band-bellied, Black-and-white, Rufous-banded and Spectacled Owls, Lanceolated Monklet and Masked Mountain Tanager.
+Horned Screamer, Torrent Duck, Chilean Flamingo, Peruvian Pelican, Magnificent Frigatebird, Blue-footed Booby, Swallow-tailed Kite, Black-and-white Hawk-eagle, Snail Kite, Rufous-necked Wood Rail, Andean Lapwing, Andean Gull, White-throated Quail-dove, West Peruvian Dove, Golden-headed Quetzal, Amazilia Hummingbird, Gould’s Jewelfront, Shining Sunbeam, Collared Inca, Glowing Puffleg, White-booted Racket-tail, Long-tailed Sylph, Black-eared and Purple-crowned Fairies, Andean (Highland), Broad-billed, Rufous and Whopping Motmots, Gilded and Red-headed Barbets, Chestnut-tipped and Golden-collared Toucanets, Chestnut-eared Aracari, Grey-breasted Mountain-toucan, Channel-billed (Yellow-ridged) and Yellow-throated Toucans, Crimson-mantled Woodpecker, foliage-gleaners, spinetails, woodcreepers, antwrens, antshrikes, antbirds, Chestnut-crowned, Rufous, Slaty-crowned, Tawny, Thrush-like and Undulated Antpittas, tapaculos including Ocellated, elaenias, tyrannulets, flycatchers, Barred and Green-and-black Fruiteaters, Andean Cock-of-the-rock, Golden-winged and White-bearded Manakins, Wing-barred Piprites, Slaty-capped Shrike-vireo, Musician and Song Wrens, wintering New World warblers, mountain and numerous other tanagers including Flame-faced, Golden-crowned, Golden-eared, Orange-eared, Paradise and Silver-throated, flowerpiercers, brush-finches, euphonias, Scrub Blackbird and Peruvian Meadowlark.
+Also a chance of Grey-breasted, Rufous-sided, Uniform and White-throated Crakes, Blackish Rail, Band-bellied, Black-and-white, Rufous-banded and Spectacled Owls, Lanceolated Monklet and Masked Mountain-tanager.

 Mantled Howler Monkey, and Mountain and White-nosed Coatis.